 Welcome to my three part blog series exploring the psychology behind humanity’s response thus far to the global threat of climate change.
 Part one introduces the central role psychology plays in our response to climate change and explores the influences of evolutionary biology.
 Part two takes a clear look at the very real and urgent threat climate change presents.
 Part three presents a road map for, not only how to use this understanding of human nature to avert a crisis, but also how we can take advantage of the opportunity climate change presents and transform our relationship with each other and the natural world.

 I must admit, writing this series has not been an easy task.
 I’ve had to face my own resistance to accepting the daunting reality of climate change and in doing so shoulder some personal responsibility for becoming part of the solution.
-An impending threat to humanity is overwhelming and no an easy thing to face.
+An impending threat to humanity is overwhelming and not an easy thing to face.
 I’ve had to ask myself many times, “While our very world hangs in the balance, will you stand up and fight or will you keep your head in the sand?”
-Now more days than not it is “Yes,” but it is still easy to slip into hopelessness, especially when feeling isolated.
+Now more days than not it is “Yes, I will stand” but it is still easy to slip into hopelessness, especially when feeling isolated.
 This is one reason why I write these words now.
 Only when enough of us lock arms in steadfast resolution will we become a powerful enough force to turn the tides on protecting our planet.
 And time is running out.
 May my words cause you to think and feel deeply about how we are impacting our planet and inspire you reach out to another and take part in the incredible opportunity this truly global threat presents for transforming our world.

 “Common threats lead to common ground” ~ Jonathan Haidt